srevenant/oz/README.md

 # AWS phonetic -> Oz

-Oz is tooling to ease scriptable AWS, beyond boto, and simpler than terraform and others.
+Oz is tooling to ease scriptable AWS, beyond boto, and simpler than terraform/salt and other conventional stack automation tools (oz doesn't require the heavy overhead required by these, just python, which is useful for some lean cases).

-It is a _Work in Progress_, as I consolidate from a variety of hodge podge utilities and clean them up.
+It is a _Work in Progress_, as I consolidate from a variety of hodge-podge utilities and clean them up.

 The first tool:

-  *oz-aws-bootstrap* - create an securely designed VPC in Amazon
+  *oz-aws-bootstrap* - create an securely designed VPC in Amazon (available in a container) *rds-snap-clone* - automate a snapshot->clone of an EC2 instance

 # oz-aws-bootstrap